InterContinental profit at top of expectations

 LONDON World No.1 hotelier InterContinental Hotels Group Plc (IHG.L) reported a 33 percent increase in third-quarter operating profit, at the top end of expectations, driven by strong growth in China and the United States.

-InterContinental, which owns the Crowne Plaza and Holiday Inn brands, said on Tuesday operating profit rose to $153 million in the quarter to end September, from $115 million the year before.
+InterContinental, which owns the Crowne Plaza and Holiday Inn brands, said on Tuesday operating profit rose to $153 million (95 million pounds) in the quarter to end September, from $115 million the year before.

 Market expectations had ranged between $138 million and $153 million, according to a company-supplied poll of nine analysts.